Exfoliation (cosmetology): Methods

 Chemical exfoliation methods, also known as chemical peeling, utilizes chemical substances in order to remove dead skin cells from the face.
 These types of exfoliants contain alpha-hydroxy acids (glycolic acid, lactic acid, mandelic acid, malic acid, tartaric acid, and citric acid), beta hydroxy acids (salicylic acid), polyhydroxy acids (lactobionic acid, gluconolactone, and galactose) or enzymes (trypsin or collagenase).
 These chemicals weaken cell adhesion, allowing them to ease away.
-Out of these, only AHAs (alpha-hydroxyl acids) and BHAs (beta hydroxyl acids) are available on the market for daily use.
+Out of these, only alpha-hydroxyl acids (AHAs) and beta hydroxyl acids (BHAs) are available on the market for daily use.
 While AHAs are applied to clear the outer layer of the skin, BHAs penetrate and clean it from within.
 These scrubs may be applied in high concentrations by medical professionals, or provided in lower concentrations via over-the-counter products.
 This type of exfoliation is recommended for people treating acne.
 In Continental European beauty spa treatments, wine-producing grapes are considered to have exfoliating properties and are used in the practice of vinotherapy.

-Different methods of hair removal also exfoliate the skin.